Here, you will find information to use the Aiven for Kafka extensions.

 You can configure the properties to be used to connect the Aiven service

-through the Jikkou client configuration property jikkou.aiven
+through the Jikkou client configuration property jikkou.provider.aiven.

 Example: